 Bath is famous for its natural hot springs, the Roman Baths Museum, and its 18th-century Georgian architecture.

-Cirencester was the last stop on our first day.
+Cirencester was the last stop on our first day and where we all stayed overnight.
 Our driver dropped us at the hotel we booked for ourselves and gave us all the information we needed to explore the town on our own, then left to drop the other passengers at their hotels.

 Cirencester, the largest town in the Cotswold District, is an ancient Roman market town, but, unfortunately, when we got there the market was already closed.
 Since our hotel, the Kings Head Hotel, was in the centre, we had some time to visit the Parish Church of St John Baptist, the historical church of the town and we later headed to an English pub for some fish and chips.

 Bibury, a beautiful village in the Cotswolds

 We woke up early the day after and had breakfast at our hotel.
 We packed our things, checked out, and waited for the minibus to come and pick us up.
 We didn’t have to wait long and in no time we were on the minibus and ready to start the second day of our tour.

 Our driver informed us the day before that Bibury can get very busy and, for that reason, we all had to be early risers.
 We were lucky with our group, everyone was punctual so we headed to Bibury on time.